-The main change in institutional income since 2008 has been the increasing reliance on tuition fees; since 2007-08 tuition fee income has roughly doubled at Canadian universities and colleges from \$8.7 billion to \$17.3 billion.
-However, this is not primarily due to increases in domestic fees; rather it has to do with the vast inflow of international students.
-Since 2007-2008, as shown in figure 3.2, institutional revenue from domestic tuition fees has increased by 29% whereas revenue from international fees has increased by 441%.
-During approximately the same time, the inflation-adjusted \$6.14 billion increase in international student tuition fees since 2009-10 is slightly higher than the inflation-adjusted \$5.9 billion increase in operating expenditures over the same period.
-Thus, 100% of all increased operating spending over the past eleven years has come from international student fees.
+2007-2008, aggregate institutional revenue from domestic tuition fees has increased by 23%, whereas revenue from international fees has increased by 471%.
+The inflation-adjusted \$7.1 billion increase in international student tuition fees since 2008-09 is slightly higher than the inflation-adjusted \$6.94 billion increase in operating expenditures over the same period.
+Thus, 100% of all increased operating spending over the past thirteen years has come from international student fees.

-Internationally, Canada's higher education system is among the world's best funded.
-In 2016, public and private expenditures on tertiary institutions amounted to 2.3% of Gross Domestic Product, which was not quite as high as the United States' 2.5% but nearly twice as high as much-vaunted Germany and over 50% higher than the OECD average.
-But as Figure 3.3 shows, Canada is moving further from a Western European model of a largely publicly funded system towards the model of other anglophone countries where postsecondary education may be mostly publicly owned, but it is "publicly-aided" rather than "publicly-financed."
+Canada's higher education system is among the world's best funded.
+In 2016, public and private expenditures on tertiary institutions amounted to 2.2% of Gross Domestic Product, which was not guite as high as the United States' 2.5% but nearly twice as high as Germany and roughly 50% higher than the OECD average.
+But as figure 3.3 shows, Canada is moving further from a Western European model of a largely publicly funded system towards the model of other anglophone countries where postsecondary education may be mostly publicly owned, but it is "publicly-aided" rather than "publicly-financed."